Documentation and Support

 - Sophie G Shermer, Physics, Swansea University

-- Carrie Anne Weidner, Department of Physics and Astronomy, Aarhus University
+- Carrie Anne Weidner, School of Physics, University of Bristol

 - Edmond Jonckheere, Department of Electrical and Computer Engineering,University of Southern California